 In this world, many appear to be lost.
-People who wander around, with no real idea to where they are going.
-It can be seen through all ages, but sadly often with those who are younger and full of existential angst.
+People who wander around with no real idea of where they are going.
+It can be seen through all ages, but sadly often with younger and full of existential angst.
 They do not know who they are, what their purpose is in life.
-And as such this leaves them wide open to depression, anxiety and everything associated with that.
+And as such, this leaves them wide open to depression, anxiety and everything associated with that.

 It is not caused by a lack of potential paths on display either.
-From school, we are bombarded with potential career paths to take.
-We are often pressured to decide so incredibly young, with the thought that your original career choice will impact the entirety of your life, and grant you your purpose.
+From school, we are bombarded with possible career paths to take.
+We are often pressured to decide so incredibly young, with the thought that your original career choice will impact the entirety of your life and grant you your purpose.

-Many of course try to find themselves through travel, going to all sorts of beautiful places to figure out what makes them tick.
-Of course, there is nothing wrong with travel it can help you discover and compare cultures, but it doesn’t often help you find out who you are.
+Many, of course, try to find themselves through travel, going to all sorts of beautiful places to figure out what makes them tick.
+Of course, there is nothing wrong with a trip.
+It can help you discover and compare cultures, but it doesn’t often help you find out who you are.

-This is because you are bringing yourself with you, all of your mind and psyche are there with you no matter how far you travel.
+This is because you are bringing yourself with you.
+All of your mind and psyche are there with you no matter how far you travel.
 And it is within your mind where you really have to look to figure out who you are.
-The answers to who you lie within you, sometimes obscured by painful memories which you may not want to see.
+The answers to who you lie within you are sometimes obscured by painful memories that you may not want to see.
 But given they are within you, even if reflecting can be very difficult indeed, means that the answers are within your grasp.